-Foxlake is Scotland’s first cable wakeboarding park and the UK’s only rope based assault course over water.
+Foxlake Adventures is Scotland’s first cable wakeboarding park and the UK’s only rope based assault course over water.
 It’s located in a pretty, leafy setting 3 miles west of the town of Dunbar.
 On first approach it looks tranquil and sleepy, relaxing even but don’t be fooled as this is an adrenaline inducing adventure park.

-Wakeboarding started to evolve as a sport in the late 1970s and early 1980s.
+Wakeboarding began to evolve as a sport in the late 1970s and early 1980s.
 If you’re wondering what it is, then think skateboarding or snowboarding, but on water and you pretty much have it.

 On arrival, Jacob our instructor got us kitted out with wetsuits, buoyancy aids and safety helmets, before giving us a quick rundown of the basics of wakeboarding.
 Knees over toes, shoulders back, arms straight, back straight, bottom in – would I remember any of this when it mattered, as I was being dragged through the water, trying to hang on for dear life?!
 The Wee White Dug looked on bemused.